fahdi/pf-test/README.md

 # Git endpoint
 $ bower install git://github.com/user/package.git

-# I have used the follwing packages from github (commands)
+# I have used the follwing packages from github

-$ bower install git://github.com/jssor/jquery-slider.git
+$ bower install --save FlexSlider
-$ bower install --save fontawesome
+$ bower install --save fontawesome ( For the facebook icon only, rest are all glyphicons that come with bootstrap)

-# Their demos site is http://jssor.com/

 # URL
 $ bower install http://example.com/script.js